adamsilver/fdpb/06-an-inbox.md

 }
 ```

-Before `matchMedia` we had to use flakey techniques to get the width of the viewport.
+Before `matchMedia` we had to use flakey techniques to get the width of the viewport[^].
 Even then, you could only get the value in pixels, not `em`s.
-It's preferrable to use ems as it will honour users' browser CSS preferences or an increase in font size for example.
+It's preferrable to use ems as they honour users' browser CSS preferences or an increase in font size because they are a relative unit.
+For further reading, see X.

 ## Select all